slightech/MYNT-EYE-D-SDK/docs/en/installation/build_win.rst

 2.1.2 Set up environment variable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Start up a command window and enter:
+Start up a command window as admin and enter following command to add ``OPENCV_DIR`` environment variable:

 *Change the “D:\OpenCV” to your opencv unpack path*